tiredsosha/warden/README.md

 ## Future

-I will gladly add new staff, if anyone will request!
+I will gladly add new stuff, if anyone will request!

 ## Alternativies